Heavy Traffic Queue Length Behaviour in a Switch under Markovian Arrivals: Input Queued Switch

 The $1$-step drift of $V'(q)$ is defined as

 \begin{lemma} For any arrival rate vector $\bm{\lambda}$ in the interior of the capacity region $\bm{\lambda} \in int (\mathcal{C} )$, the steady state mean $E\left[\norm{\overline{\bm{Q}}}^2\right]$ is finite and consequently $E [V' (\bm{Q} ,\bm{X} ) ]$ is finite for the input queued switch under MaxWeight algorithm. \end{lemma} This lemma is needed to set the drift of $V' (\bm{q},\bm{x})$ to zero in steady-state.
 The lemma is proved in Appendix \ref{Proof of Lemma finite V_1, V_2, V_3}.
-We will now state and prove the main result of this paper. \begin{theorem} Consider a set of switch systems under MaxWeight scheduling algorithm, parameterized by heavy traffic parameter $0<\epsilon<1$ described before.
-For each system with $\epsilon < v_{\min}/2\norm{\bm{v}}$, in the heavy traffic limit, as $\epsilon \to 0$, we have
+We will now state and prove the main result of this paper. \begin{theorem} Consider a set of switch systems under MaxWeight scheduling algorithm, parameterized by heavy-traffic parameter $0<\epsilon<1$ described before.
+For each system with $\epsilon < v_{\min}/2\norm{\bm{v}}$, in the heavy-traffic limit, as $\epsilon \to 0$, we have